The First Two Years

 Usually taken in the third year, the Teaching Colloquium is a required course for the PhD degree.
 The course meets several times in both the fall and spring terms, and is led by a senior faculty member and a teaching fellow.
 The course is an introduction to teaching both at Harvard and beyond, and helps students gain familiarity with a range of techniques and styles of teaching.

 As soon as possible after passing the general examination and no later than two terms after passing it, all PhD candidates must identify a dissertation director and dissertation committee, settle on a topic and, with the dissertation director’s approval, present a proposal on the subject of their projected dissertation to their committee members.
 The committee is composed of the director, who should ordinarily be a permanent member of the department, and two others, one of whom may not be a permanent member.
 After the fifth term, candidates are expected to present their dissertation proposals in a conference of faculty and graduate students.
-Beginning in their fourth year, all students will present an annual progress report to the members of their dissertation committee.
-A prospective sixth-year or more advanced student must have a written statement from the supervisor of the dissertation indicating that satisfactory progress is being made in research and writing.
-An unbound copy of the completed dissertation must be distributed to each member of the dissertation committee.
+Beginning in their fourth year, all students may need to present an annual progress report to the members of their dissertation committee and will need to submit a progress report to the department.
+The Graduate Coordinator requests this information.
+An unbound copy of the completed dissertation may be requested by members of the dissertation committee.
 There is no formal deadline students must meet, but the department recommends that students send a final or near-final copy of the dissertation to their committee members approximately four weeks before their defense.
 The final dissertation manuscript should conform to the requirements described online in the GSAS policy pages on dissertations.

 Students are required to defend their dissertations.
 The defense committee consists of the student’s dissertation committee plus one additional member drawn from the history department, another Harvard department, or outside the University.
 The defense itself should last approximately two hours.
 It is open to the intellectual community of faculty and graduate students as well as the friends and family of the student.
 Once the dissertation has been successfully defended, members of the committee sign the dissertation acceptance certificate.
 The oral defense is optional for students who entered the program before the 2009–2010 academic year.